2019 EPFP Fellows spend a fruitful day at the Washington Policy Seminar hill meeting with NC Senator Thom Tillis' Legislative Correspondent.

 Learn More about our Current Fellows

 Are you curious to know more about EPFP?
 A huge part of the EPFP experience, and one of our 3 pillars, is networking with the other fellows in the cohort.
 They come from all over the state with wide-ranging experiences that deepen the conversations and strengthen our learning.
-Learn more about our 52 fellows of the 2019-2020 cohort here.
+Learn more about our 2022-2023 cohort here.

 The North Carolina EPFP Program

 In 2014, the GEAR UP grant was awarded to Appalachian State University and allowed EPFP to expand and provide better access to the western region of North Carolina.
 Participants from Appalachian GEAR UP districts receive funding to cover the cost of participation.
-Those districts include Alleghany, Ashe, Burke, Wilkes, Watauga, Yancey, Rutherford, Madison, Graham, Clay, Swain.
-GEAR UP also offers funding opportunities to fellows from the following institutions of higher education; Appalachian State University, UNC Asheville, Wilkes Community College, and Isothermal Community College.
+Those districts include Alleghany, Ashe, Burke, Wilkes, Watauga, Yancey, Madison, Graham, Clay, Swain.
+GEAR UP also offers funding opportunities to fellows from the following institutions of higher education; Appalachian State University, UNC Asheville, Asheville Buncombe-Technical Community College, Caldwell Community College and Technical Institute, Mayland Community College, Southwestern Community College, Tri-County Community College, Western Piedmont Community College, and Wilkes Community College.

 Who are the EPFP Fellows?